lorentzo/ProceduralModelingLectures/README.md

-# Procedural Animation
+# Procedural Animation Lectures

-Work in progres...
+Work in progres!

 # About

-Procedural animation course.
+Lectures in procedural modeling.

-Inspiration and types:
+Lectures aim:
-* Abstract vs regular.
+* Give a structure of the procedural modeling field
-* Nature vs human-made.
+* Theoretical and practical tools for procedural modeling
-* Organic vs hard-surface.
+* Conceptual understanding of procedural modeling building blocks

 Applications:
 * Game worlds (environments, foliage, natural phenomena)